Title 42 jitters rattle Democratic unity

 “Military deployment isn’t a replacement for meaningful immigration reform.”

-But Menéndez also took the opportunity to pan President Biden’s overall management of border and immigration policy and its preparations for the end of Title 42.
+But Menéndez also took the opportunity to pan President Biden’s overall management of border and immigration policy.

 “The Administration has had over two years to plan for the eventual end of this Trump-era policy in a way that does not compromise our values as a country.
 I have offered them a strategic and comprehensive plan, which they have largely ignored.
 Trying to score political points or intimidate migrants by sending the military to the border caters to the Republican Party’s xenophobic attacks on our asylum system,” he said.

-And throughout the Biden administration, Menéndez has led gripes from Democrats on Capitol Hill and particularly in the Congressional Hispanic Caucus (CHC) about not being consulted prior to major immigration and border announcements.
+And throughout the Biden era, Menéndez has led gripes from Democrats on Capitol Hill and in the Congressional Hispanic Caucus (CHC) about not being consulted prior to major immigration and border announcements.

 Weeks later, the administration unveiled a plan with a similar international focus, but which kept some deterrent elements for border enforcement, including the application of five-year bars from reentry for migrants removed at the border.